uidaholib/oral-history-as-data/_howto/prepareyourdata.md

 - Use this [template](https://docs.google.com/spreadsheets/d/1uWrPMItiP-XOSkm7gyC8b9bl3tpSQRj9zLzS5y8QnW0/edit?usp=sharing){:target="_blank"} to get started.

 - Make a copy of the template by going to the "file" tab at the top and selecting "make a copy".
+- Be sure to give your transcript a name.
+A good rule of thumb might be to label the spreadsheet after the last name of the interviewee followed by the word transcript.
+If your interviewee was named John Doe, you would label it "doe_transcript"

 {:.alert .alert-warning .col-md-8}
 At this point you may need to use your skills to clean up this data.
 The main thing to focus on is getting the actual transcript into the "words" column.
 The tool will work even if that's the only column filled.